tidymodels/themis/tests/testthat/_snaps/smote.md

     Condition
       Error in `step_smote()`:
       Caused by error in `bake()`:
       !
-Not enough observations of 'dummy' to perform SMOTE.
+Not enough observations of "dummy" to perform SMOTE.

 # bad data